dave41413/pycraft/README.md

 ## Installation

-# NEEDS PYTHON AND URSINA
+# NEEDS PYTHON AND URSINA and uh pyarmor i guess?

 use git or download the zip.

 ```py
 pip install ursina